The CAL selection software identifies CAL cases upon EDCS transfer to the DDS at the

 case to ensure continued priority handling if the adjudicator removes the case from

 the CAL process.

 NOTE: Although not all CAL cases involve terminal illness they are similar to TERI cases.

-or she can be expected to live for many years.
+can be expected to live for many years.

 NOTE: To access the eView CAL page, select the hyperlink labeled "CAL" in the top right